Ballykeel Dolmen

 • The Loughgall Whodunit Hunt is a self-guided, there-and-back murder mystery trail on foot.

 • Loughgall is a lovely, quaint village in Northern Ireland’s apple growing area.
-You’ll learn about the apple industry as the evidence trail takes you into Loughgall Country Park, and will see numerous historical buildings along the main street including a ruined church and the old schools.
+Learn about the apple industry as the evidence trail takes you into Loughgall Country Park, and see numerous historical sites along the main street including a ruined church and the old schools.

-• This Whodunit trail is packed with 28 clues and lots of pieces of historical information.
+• Whodunit booklet packed with 28 clues and lots of pieces of historical information.

-• The recommended time for this murder mystery is around two hours, excluding any stops for refreshment.
+• Allow about two hours, excluding refreshment stop.
 You can extend your stay in the village with a walk in the country park.

 • Accessibility – the route is generally fairly flat, with only moderate inclines.

-• Refreshments – there is a convenience store, also a coffee shop but it is open only some days of the week.
-In warmer months there are snack options in the country park too.
+• Refreshments – there’s a nice coffee shop but it’s open only some days of the week.
+In warmer months there are snack options in the country park.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.